 The categories of individuals who potentially fall under the umbrella of alimony in Texas include spouses who stay at home, spouses married for more than 10 years, those who have obligations to care for disabled children, spouses with disabilities and victims of family violence.

 If you want legal assistance in dealing with your spouse and alimony, you need effective representation from experienced litigators.
-Contact a qualified Houston alimony lawyer at The Larson Office today at 713.221.9088.
+Contact the qualified Houston alimony lawyers at The Larson Office today for your complimentary case review.
+713-221-9088.

 Spousal Support Requirements in Texas

 For these categories of individuals, there are further eligibility requirements that must be met to receive alimony in Texas.

 First, the person must be married.
 Simply living together without being formally married or informally married does not make a person eligible to receive spousal maintenance or alimony.

 Second, the individual must be unable to provide for his or her “minimum reasonable needs.”
 A person’s property (including separate property) that is considered includes paychecks, child support payments, interest, dividends, royalties and other income.
 This property is then compared to the person’s expenses related to her “minimum reasonable needs,” including expenses for a house or apartment, car or transportation bills, health care costs and additional expenses.
 A Houston alimony lawyer can provide assistance in gathering this information and presenting it to the family court.

 Finally, the spouse must meet one of the following four factors:

 - The marriage must have lasted for at least 10 years and the spouse is not able to earn a sufficient income to support herself and that a diligent effort was made to earn a sufficient income or to develop skills necessary to earn a sufficient income to support herself;

 - Domestic violence against the spouse is established; or